How to clean cloth diapers - the thing that everyone over researches!

 I was intrigued by this quite a bit.
 It was cheap, cloth diaper “safe,” and again-cheap.

-The more I looked into this, the more it seemed that people had ruined their washing machines.
+The more I looked into this while learning how to wash cloth diapers, the more it seemed that people had ruined their washing machines.

 If you continue to Google and find pictures of regular laundry being cleaned with homemade detergent and then stripped and cleaned with a mainstream detergent, your skin may crawl.